mormond/aks-managed-app-testing/docs/deploy-app.md

 1. Navigate to the IP address and confirm the inspector gadget home page appears with a coloured background (set by `background-color`) and and info message (set by `info-message`)

   ![Image of inspector gadget hompage](images/inspector-gadget.png)

+## Automating Application Deployment

+It is possible to completely automate this process such that each successful deployment of the managed application will invoke a deployment of the K8S to the deployed managed app instance.

+Managed applications have a [notification feature](https://docs.microsoft.com/azure/azure-resource-manager/managed-applications/publish-notifications) we can use to listen for events.

+This allows us to listen for the successful deployment notification and invoke the GitHub action to deploy the K8S app.

+For more impementation details see this repo [Marketplace Notifications Webhook](https://github.com/mormond/marketplace-notifications-webhook).